JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 - If you're making a looped video, it should loop everything in a nice, clean way.
 This means the frames need to somehow line up all the different framerates of the gifs.
 - I still need the dimensions of the image that was parsed as input, currently I don't have that information fed in dynamically.
 Semi-easy fix once the scripts are chained in a more formal manner.
 - Working with small image inputs is best.
 I don't even know if the system as is could handle something even normal size, like 400x400.
+### Updates
+#### 7pm 3/6/24
 - A fun error here, is with images just too large, it'll generate a canvas size that ffmpeg refuses to operate on.
 I didn't even realize there were technical limits on video size. ![](/assets/Pasted%20image%2020240306194035.png)
+#### 9:30pm
+- Have gotten it working completely.
+Had to set a section that creates downscaled images, basically, by dividing the max (8k) resolution by the banner sizes, I can get the max height and width of a base image to process.
+If an image is above either of these calc'd dimensions, I can generate a whole integer ratio to downscale it.
+- using the downscaled image, the max RAM usage is ~3gigs

 ## Final Results
 The input image: